A Comparative Review of Dimension Reduction Methods in Approximate Bayesian Computation: New Dimension Reduction Methods

-In this Section, we introduce two new dimension reduction criteria for ABC methods.
-The first is a best subset selection procedure deriving from AIC and BIC criteria, constructed under implementation of the local linear model of equation (\ref{eq:linear}) \shortcite{BeaumontEtAl02}.
-A similar idea was proposed and tested for a Gaussian model by \citeN{Sedki12}.
-The second is a modification to the fitting of (\ref{eq:linear}) by considering ridge regression instead of least-squares regression.
-Both of these methods are now implemented in the freely available {\tt R} package {\tt abc} \shortcite{csillery+fb11}.
+In this section we introduce two new dimension reduction criteria for ABC methods.
+The first is a best subset selection procedure deriving from AIC and BIC criteria, constructed under implementation of the local linear model of equation (\ref{eqlinear}) (\cite{BeaumontEtAl02}).
+A similar idea was proposed and tested for a Gaussian model by \citet{Sedki12}.
+The second is a modification to the fitting of (\ref{eqlinear}) by considering ridge regression instead of least squares regression.
+Both of these methods are now implemented in the freely available \texttt{R} package \texttt{abc} (\cite{csillery+fb11}).

-\subsection{AIC and BIC criteria}
+\subsection{AIC and BIC Criteria}

 Akaike information criterion (AIC) and Bayesian information criterion (BIC) provide a measure of the relative goodness of fit of a statistical model.
-Each can be expressed as the sum of the maximized log-likelihood that measures the fit of the model to the data, and a penalty for model complexity \cite{Akaike74,Schwarz78}.
-While evaluation of $\log p(y_{obs}|\hat{\theta}_{mle})$ or $\log p(s_{obs}|\hat{\theta}_{mle})$ is unavailable in the ABC framework, and determination of the maximum likelihood estimator, $\hat{\theta}_{mle}$, is challenging, a simple and tractable likelihood function is available though the local-linear regression model of equation (\ref{eq:linear}) (Section \ref{section:regression-adjustment}).
+Each can be expressed as the sum of the maximized log-likelihood that measures the fit of the model to the data, and a penalty for model complexity (\cite{Akaike74}; \cite{Schwarz78}).
+While evaluation of $\log p(y_{\mathrm{obs}}|\hat{\theta}_{\mathrm{mle}})$ or $\log p(s_{\mathrm{obs}}|\hat{\theta}_{\mathrm{mle}})$ is unavailable in the ABC framework and determination of the maximum likelihood estimator, $\hat{\theta }_{\mathrm{mle}}$, is challenging, a simple and tractable likelihood function is available though the local-linear regression model of equation~(\ref {eqlinear}) (Section~\ref{sectionregression-adjustment}).

-Specifically, we consider the local linear regression model equation (\ref{eq:linear}) of \shortciteN{BeaumontEtAl02} for each parameter $\theta_1,\ldots,\theta_q$, and assume independent Gaussian errors, $e^j\sim N(0,\sigma_j^2)$, for $j=1,\ldots,q$.
+Specifically, we consider the local linear regression model equation (\ref{eqlinear}) of \citet{BeaumontEtAl02} for each parameter $\theta_1,\ldots,\theta_q$ and assume independent Gaussian errors, $e^j\sim N(0,\sigma_j^2)$, for $j=1,\ldots,q$.
 Then the AIC becomes